skymethod/livewire-web/content/posts/hls-video-in-podcasts.md

 Since this analysis looks at the actual media files, it excludes hosting companies that have announced future support but have no actual HLS video episodes to show yet in either RSS or Apple Podcasts.

+So far I've found at least 70 shows with HLS video support (1047 HLS video episodes) in Apple Podcasts.

 {{< contact "Let me know" >}} if you find one not already on this list.

 {{% funding %}}